flibedinsky/iatoolkit/docs/programming_guide.md

 - Receives user queries from the UI
 - Manages conversation context and history
 - Handle the rendering of prompt templates through the prompt manager
-- Coordinates with the Dispatcher to route tool calls
 - Interfaces with LLM providers through the LLMClient
-- Handles streaming responses
 - Logs all interactions for auditing and cost tracking

 ---